These lecture notes accompany my lectures

 Tumor rejection antigens have also been defined for human tumors: specific peptides, presented on MHC‑I, that are recognized by specific T cells isolated from a patient.
 Why do these anti-tumor cells exist at all?
 Tumors are part of immunological self, and T cells recognizing self should have been eliminated in the thymus by negative selection!
 For each tumor rejection antigen, there is an explanation for the fact that the respective T cell clones weren't eliminated:

-In this regard, one of the best-studied models in humans is melanoma.
 For melanoma, a number of tumor rejection antigens have been defined:

 Melanoma patients were immunized with these antigens according to various protocols.
 Two types of protocols demonstrated encouraging results in some studies: first, direct immunization with antigens or peptides from antigens, combined with different adjuvants and/or cytokines (GM-CSF, IL-2, IL-12); second, immunization with autologous dendritic cells, loaded in vitro with these antigens; in this case, costimulatory proteins like B7 help to activate naïve T cells.
-For both strategies, some studies report response rates in the range from 20 to 30%, others find no effect at all.

 In planning immunity-boosting interventions against cancer, an important concern is not to prompt an immune reaction against the tissue from which the tumor originates.
 In the strategies attempted to treat melanoma, this danger is exemplified by the occurrence of vitiligo.